Login

 Tiutiunnik earned her PhD from the Australian National University and was awarded the highest Italian postgraduate diploma from the Accademia Nazionale di Santa Cecilia, Rome, where she studied with Franco Donatoni.
 She obtained her BMus from Sydney Conservatorium, where she was awarded all three of their composition prizes.
 In December 2009, Tiutiunnik's PhD dissertation was published and released internationally.

 In March 2007, Tiutiunnik was invited to Saint Petersburg as part of festivities held in celebration of two hundred years of business relations between Australia and Russia.
-Prominent Russian musicians, including the Rimsky-Korsakov Quartet of Saint Petersburg and pianist Anna Shpagina, performed Tiutiunnik's works in a concert held on March 19 2007, in the Palace of the Saint Petersburg Composers' Society, as part of those festivities.
-(Tiutiunnik also performed the viola during the concert.)
-On the same day, Tiutiunnik lectured at the Saint-Petersburg Conservatory of Music and was interviewed by Radio Maria.
+Prominent Russian musicians, including the Rimsky-Korsakov Quartet of Saint Petersburg and pianist Anna Shpagina, performed Tiutiunnik's works in a concert held in the Palace of the Saint Petersburg Composers' Society, as part of those festivities (Tiutiunnik performed the viola during the concert).
+Tiutiunnik also lectured at the Saint-Petersburg Conservatory of Music and was interviewed by Radio Maria.
 Tiutiunnik's travel to this event was funded by a sponsor and her concert and reception were sponsored by the Australian Embassy in Moscow, the Honorary Australian Consul in Saint Petersburg and others.

-Tiutiunnik's music has been performed in Australia, Brazil, Bulgaria, China, Germany, Italy, Jordan (including a historical performance of a symphonic poem dedicated to Queen Noor of Jordan, in September 1999 as part of the 28th General Assembly of the International Music Council), Russia, Serbia the UK and the USA.
-Tiutiunnik has lectured worldwide and her works are held in important international libraries, including the Bodleian Library at Oxford University.
+Tiutiunnik's music has been performed in Australia, Brazil, Bulgaria, Canada, China, Germany, Greece, Israel, Italy, Jordan (including a historical performance of a symphonic poem dedicated to Queen Noor of Jordan, in September 1999 as part of the 28th General Assembly of the International Music Council), Malaysia, Mexico, the Netherlands, Norway, Panama, Poland, Russia, San Marino, Serbia, Singapore, Switzerland, Thailand the UK and the USA.
+Tiutiunnik has lectured worldwide and her works are held in numerous international libraries, including the Bodleian Library at Oxford University, Princeton University Library, Columbia University Library, Stanford University Library, the New York Public Library and many others.

 Analysis & Media